-5.6.5 Summary of Pregnancy Outcomes for all-trans retinoic acid stage at exposure, was 8% (2/26 conceptuses based on 26 liveborn infants).
+5.6.5 Summary of Pregnancy Outcomes for All-Trans Retinoic Acid

+In utero exposure to all-trans retinoic acid was documented for 28 pregnancies with 29 conceptuses, including 1 set of twins (Table 86).
+Overall, the apparent rate of major malformations among all alltrans retinoic acid-exposed offspring, regardless of the nature of the malformations or the gestational stage at exposure, was 4% (1/26 conceptuses, based on 26 liveborn infants) (Table 27).
 As a point of reference, the prevalence of major malformations in the general population of the US is 3% (Correa et al. 2007).
 None of the infants had major malformations attributable to gestational exposure to all-trans retinoic acid.
-Thus, the apparent rate of major malformations was 0% following exposure during the first trimester (2 conceptuses based on 2 liveborn infants) and in the second and/or third trimester (24 conceptuses based on 24 liveborn infants).
-Abnormal cardiac function was reported for 3 infants with in utero exposure to all-trans retinoic acid; all three infants were exposed in the second and third trimesters.
-Specifically, arrhythmia was reported for two newborns (Harrison et al. 1994, Terada et al. 1997, Takitani et al. 2005), and one infant experienced dilation of the right atrium and ventricle.
-Further investigation of possible effects of all-trans retinoic acid on heart development and function are needed.
+Thus, the apparent rate of major malformations was 0% following exposure during the first trimester (0/2 conceptuses, based on 2 liveborn infants).
+One infant was diagnosed in utero a major malformation (Potter syndrome) prior to the administration of all-trans retinoic acid in the third trimester (Sham 1996); thus, the adjusted apparent rate of malformations possibly attributed to exposure to all-trans retinoic acid in the second and/or third trimester only was 0% (0/24 conceptuses, based on 24 liveborn infants).
+Abnormal cardiac function was reported for 3 infants with in utero exposure to alltrans retinoic acid; all 3 infants were exposed in the second and third trimesters.
+Specifically, arrhythmia was reported for 2 newborns (Harrison et al. 1994, Terada et al. 1997, Takitani et al. 2005), and 1 infant experienced dilation of the right atrium and ventricle.
+Further investigation of possible effects of all-trans retinoic acid on heart development and function is needed.